Nursing Home Negligence Lawyers in Chicago

 These types of negligence and harm often come about by poorly-trained and inexperienced staff or through their overworking due to staff shortages.
 Another cause is for-profit facilities that try to cut corners in order to increase their profits; these facilities can fall below proper standards.

 Nursing home residents are among the most vulnerable of all Americans.
 They often have no voice and frequently face doubt and misbelief when speaking up.
 Residents may fear telling family members about abuse or negligence for fear of retribution by their caretakers.
-At Angelini, Ori & Abate, we remain strongly sensitive to the needs of these individuals.
+At Angelini, Ori + Abate, our legal team remains strongly sensitive to the needs of these individuals.
 We will fight tenaciously to protect your loved one’s rights while seeking the compensation they deserve when harmed.